top of page

 Watercourse Installer's Certificate for Aquatic Restoration

-Every crew installing in-stream structures is required to have at least one member with a Watercourse Installer's Certificate, however it is beneficial for all crew members to attend training.
+Every crew installing in-stream structures in Nova Scotia is required to have at least one member with a Watercourse Installer's Certificate, however it is beneficial for all crew members to attend training.

 Training includes both an online and in-person field session.
 The online portion will cover different types of restoration used in Nova Scotia, how to install structures, and regulations to follow during restoration.
-During the field session, participants will install an in-stream structure.
+During the field session, participants will install a digger log.

 DSC08833.jpg